-Our bespoke & dedicated yacht conveyancing service offers a buyer or seller (or both) confidence that these aspects are being dealt with by a qualified professional, operating to the strictest of codes of practice outlined by ABYA.
+Our bespoke & dedicated yacht conveyancing service offers a buyer or seller (or both) confidence that these aspects are being dealt with by a qualified professional yacht broker, operating to the strictest of codes of practice outlined by ABYA.
 This includes:

 (This list is only a guide and is not exhaustive of the services you should expect)

-We can act on behalf of either buyer or seller in a conveyancing capacity.
-Sellers looking to find a buyer for their yacht privately can instruct us in advance to deal with any subsequently agreed offers.
-Alternatively, a prospective buyer may instruct us to act on their behalf as soon as a suitable yacht is found and an offer is agreed.
-We are also further able to act on behalf of a buyer in an instance where a yacht is found through a third party yacht broker.
+We can act on behalf or either buyer or seller in a conveyancing capacity.
+Sellers looking to find a buyer for their yacht privately can instruct us in advance to deal with any subsequent agreed offers.
+Alternatively a prospective buyer may instruct us to act on their behalf as soon as a suitable yacht is found and an offer is agreed.
+We are further able to act on behalf of a buyer in an instance where a yacht is found through a third party yacht broker.

 Will a sale or purchase be warranted or indemnified by Grabau International?

 We always act on behalf of the instructing party, whether this is the buyer or seller.
 We do however have a clear duty of care towards all parties involved in the sale and purchase.

 Where a seller is a private individual or an entity not selling in the course of their business, no warranty will usually apply.
 It is important that a buyer should satisfy themselves as to the suitability and condition of the yacht through personal inspection, professional survey and/or sea trial.
 The costs associated with such checks will usually fall to the account of the buyer.